boobo94/boobo94.github.io/_posts/2021-04-11-seo-resources.md

 ---
 title: Seo Resources
-summary: This article is a journal about best resources that I've read.
+summary: This article is a journal about best resources that I've read about seo.
 I update constantly the list, so stay ahead and follow me.
 categories: resources
 tags: seo marketing web
 date: 2021-04-11 09:09:09 +0000